AkeBoss-tech/cup/README.md

 3. **Set up Supabase:**
    - Go to [supabase.com](https://supabase.com) and create a new project.
    - In your project dashboard, navigate to the **SQL Editor**.
    - Open the `database_setup.sql` file from this repository, copy the entire contents, and run it in the SQL Editor.
+This will set up the necessary tables and functions.

 4. **Set up environment variables:**
    - Create a `.env.local` file in the root of the project.